 The Costs of Individual vs. Family Plans

-In 2020, health insurance premiums for unsubsidized individual customers were $456 per month on average, while family premiums averaged $1,152 per month.
-The average individual deductible was $4,364; the family deductible averaged $8,439.
+In 2021, health insurance premiums for unsubsidized individual customers were $645 per month on average, while family premiums averaged $1,852 per month.
+The average individual deductible is individuals was $4,490; the family deductible averaged $8,620.

 How Premium Costs Have Changed in Recent Years

 Understanding Tiered Coverage

 Some healthcare providers offer tiered coverage in an effort to allow customers to choose a plan that fits both their medical needs and their budget.

 Here are some statistics for average individual monthly health insurance premiums paid in 2020 based on tiered-plan choice:

 - Silver: $483.
 A silver plan offers more coverage at a higher monthly premium but with a lower deductible.

 - Gold: $291.
 A gold plan offers comprehensive healthcare coverage with higher monthly premiums and low out-of-pocket expenses.

 - Platinum: $363.
 The platinum plan offers the most comprehensive health care benefits package with the highest monthly premium of all plans.
 You'll pay little to no out-of-pocket expenses.

 Tips for Finding Healthcare Coverage

 If your employer offers health insurance and pays for a large portion of the premium, it is a great option to think about.
 If not, shop the health insurance exchange for affordable coverage.
 Check to see whether you qualify for any subsidies to help offset the cost of health insurance.
 Health savings accounts can also help you pay for out-of-pocket expenses such as co-pays and deductibles.

 Finally, if you have a catastrophic accident or illness, ask the hospital for help with a payment plan.
 Many hospitals will reduce their charges for those who are unable to obtain insurance.